mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 During the first and the second centuries, there were several great organizers and philosophers of [Mahayana](glossary#mahayana) Buddhist scriptures and Mahayana Buddhist teaching.
 The first person was [Nagarjuna](glossary#nagarjuna), who lived from 150 to 250.
 And the second person was [Aryadeva](glossary#aryadeva), who lived from 170 to 270.
 The third one is [Asanga](glossary#asanga), who lived from 310 to 390.
 Particularly Asanga compiled Buddhist psychology at that time.
 [The fourth was] [Vasubandhu](glossary#vasubandhu), who lived from 320 to 400.
 So, we can imagine all Buddhist scriptures were compiled by those four great organizers and philosophers.

 In the first period, when a group of [Prajnaparamita Sutras](glossary#prajnaparamita-sutra) were compiled, at that time a group of Prajnaparamita sutras consisted of, for example, [Vimalakirti Sutra](glossary#vimalakirti-sutra) and [Mahaprajnaparamita](glossary#Mahaprajnaparamita) sutra.
 These are *huge* Buddhist scriptures.
-Mahaprajnaparamita sutra consists of 600 fascicles, 200,000 gathas in verse, and an equivalent number of syllables in prose; this is a collection of 16 sutras, the short and long [versions], which set forth the doctrine of prajna and [emptiness](glossary#śūnyatā).
+Mahaprajnaparamita sutra consists of 600 fascicles, 200,000 gathas in verse, and an equivalent number of syllables in prose; this is a collection of 16 sutras, the short and long [versions], which set forth the doctrine of prajñā and [emptiness](glossary#śūnyatā).

 So, the number nine sutra, among those 16 sutras, is the [Diamond Sutra](glossary#diamond-sutra).
 It’s full name is the Vajracchedikā Prajñāpāramitā Sūtra.

-This sutra sets forth the doctrine of [śūnyatā](glossary#śūnyatā) and [prajna](glossary#prajna).
+This sutra sets forth the doctrine of [śūnyatā](glossary#śūnyatā) and [prajñā](glossary#prajñā).
 It is a very popular scripture, and many commentaries have been written on it.
 It is highly esteemed as a basic sutra in [Zen Buddhism](glossary#zen-buddhism).

 ##### 8:30